-You will have to configure files and folders at the time of installation of scripts such as Joomla.
+You will have to configure files and folders at the time of installation of certain plugins or themes.
 The installer specifically prompts you to set all the permissions before proceeding with the installation process.
 It will display the relevant files and folders for which the permissions are required.

 The easiest way to check the file and folder permissions in WordPress is by using an FTP software.
 You can download software such as FileZilla, access your server, and the right-click on the certain file or folder, followed by choosing the “File Permissions” option.